Kgitahi/kgitahi/README.md

-# 👋 Hi, I'm Karen Wanjiru Gitahi Kagure!
+# 👋 Hi, I'm Karen Wanjiru Kagure Gitahi!

-Welcome to my GitHub!
+Welcome to my GitHub portfolio!
 I'm a data-driven business analyst with a passion for solving complex problems, optimizing processes, and visualizing data.
 I enjoy working across multiple tools and platforms to turn data into actionable insights.

 ## 🔧 Technical Skills